emomeni/FRR-Install-Ansible/README.md

 7. **Verification**: How to confirm the successful installation of FRR.
 8. **Troubleshooting**: Common issues and their potential solutions.
 9. **License**: Licensing information for the project.
+9. **Improvements**: Changes and Improvements for the ansible playbook in the 2nd version of playbook.

 Feel free to modify this `README.md` according to the specific needs and structure of your repository.